Generic selectors

 Enhanced Home Security

-Steel doors offer a level of security and durability that isn’t often seen with other types of entry doors.
+Steel doors offer a level of security and durability that is unmatched by other types of entry doors.
 They’re one of the strongest metals available, deterring intruders and natural risks alike.
-For example, many steel doors are heat resistant (and can be fire-rated), offering you extra peace of mind as you work to protect your space.
-Steel doors and steel frames are also the better option if you live in places where earthquakes occur, as they are both lightweight and incredibly strong.
+For example, many steel doors are heat resistant (and can be fire-rated), offering you extra peace of mind and protection of your space.
+In earthquake-prone regions, steel doors and steel frames provide the safest option, combining their lightweight design with incredible strength.

 Increased Energy Efficiency